erinkelsey/profiles-rest-api/README.md

 Instructions on how to deploy to EC2:

 1. Log in to AWS and navigate to EC2
 2. Create a new key pair and save to local machine
 3. Create a EC2 server instance:
     - Go to EC2 Dashboard
     - Click on Launch instance button
     - Choose Ubuntu Server 20.04 LTS (HVM), SSD Volume Type as AMI
     - Choose t2.micro as Type
     - Go to Configure Security Group Tab
     - Click on the Add Rule button
     - Select HTTP as the Type and don't change anything else
     - Choose the key pair that was created in the above step
 4. In the deploy/setup.sh file, change the PROJECT_GIT_URL to the URL for your project
 5. Run the following command in the root folder to make the deploy scripts executable:

         $ chmod +x deploy/\*.sh

 6. Connect to new EC2 instance:

     - Select the new instance
     - Click on the Connect button
     - Copy the SSH command
     - Run command in the same folder as your SSH key
     - Example:

           $ ssh -i "your-key-name.pem" ubuntu@ec2-35-183-111-35.ca-central-1.compute.amazonaws.com

     - If you get a permissions error with the key, try running:

           $ chmod 400 your-key-name.pem

 7. Get the URL for the raw deploy/setup.sh file
     - Click on the file and then select Raw button and copy URL
 8. Run the following command on the EC2 instance:

           $ curl -sL [your-raw-deploy-setup-script-url] | sudo bash -

 9. Update the ALLOWED_HOSTS in profiles/settings.py with your EC2 instance location
+10. Run the update script on the server:

+    - Navigate to /usr/local/apps/profiles-rest-api/
+    - Run the following command:

+          $ sudo sh ./deploy/update.sh

 ## Notes